What FX's Pose Taught me About Personal Style

 Season 1, Episode 4 - Despite being body shamed for not 'suiting' the category for the most 'real' looking body, the confident Candy took part anyway.
 Who cares what the judges think, right?
 I mean, the pink tassels and faux fur jacket makes her a winner in my book.

-Season 1, Episode 5 - Lulu of the House of Ferocity really bought fire to the ballroom.
+Season 1, Episode 5 - Lulu from the House of Ferocity really brought fire to the ballroom.
 Her working girl chic outfit is something I want to try out for myself.